-Emotional Intelligence was introduced in the 1990’s.
+Emotional intelligence was introduced in the 1990’s.
 The most famous book about the subject, Emotional Intelligence: Why It Can Matter More Than IQ, was written by Daniel Goleman, the science writer for the New York Times.

 What Is Emotional Intelligence?

-Emotional Intelligence is a group of personal and social competencies.
+It is a group of personal and social competencies.

 What Are The Emotional Intelligence Skills

 Emotional intelligence covers skills in four important areas:

 - self awareness.
 Self awareness includes being aware of your own feelings in the present and also your emotional patterns on an ongoing basis.